-What are some of the ketogenic diet risks?
+What are some of the keto diet risks?
 I am usually a pretty calm and collected person, but this has made me pretty angry.

 What I am seeing becoming more prominent recently as the lifestyle has become more mainstream makes me frustrated.
 What would make a calm and collected person so frustrated?

 Specifically, when micro nutrition gets thrown out in favour of the low carb, high fat macros.

 It basically looks like this.
 When someone starts a ketogenic lifestyle, the hardest part is cutting out the sugar in your diet.
 Sometimes, people do both sugar and carbohydrates in one go.
 Kudos to those people!
 Sugar is extremely additive, and carbohydrates have been deemed necessary for energy ever since the low-fat brigade made their way to the top.

 However, what begins to happen is this. that person begins to eat an incredibly high amount of processed foods, just because the macronutrients fit the ratios required.
 They discard nutritious foods just because the macro nutrition of vegetables don’t fit the strict food rules that the keto diet implies.